Quantile spectral processes: Asymptotic analysis and inference: Copula spectral density kernels and rank-based periodograms

 where the limiting process $\PerProc$ is such that

-and $\PerProc(\tau_1,\tau_2;\omega_1)$ and $\PerProc(\tau_3,\tau_4;\omega_2)$ are independent for any $\tau_1,\ldots ,\tau_4$ as soon as $\omega_1\neq\omega_2$.
+and $\PerProc(\tau_1,\tau_2;\omega_1)$ and $\PerProc(\tau_3,\tau _4;\omega_2)$ are independent for any $\tau_1,\ldots,\tau_4$ as soon as $\omega_1\neq\omega_2$.

-In view of this asymptotic independence at different frequencies, it seems natural to consider smoothed versions of $\inr^{\tau_1, \tau_2}(\omega)$, namely, for $ (\tau_1, \tau_2) \in [0,1]^2$ and $ \omega \in \mathbb{R} $, averages of the form
+In view of this asymptotic independence at different frequencies, it seems natural to consider smoothed versions of $\inr^{\tau_1, \tau_2}(\omega)$, namely, for $ (\tau _1, \tau_2) \in[0,1]^2$ and $ \omega\in\mathbb{R} $, averages of the form

 where $W_n$ denotes a sequence of weighting functions.
-For the special case $\tau_1=\tau_2$, the consistency of a closely related estimator is established by \citet{Hagemann2013}.
-However, even for $\tau_1 = \tau_2$, obtaining the asymptotic distribution of {\it smoothed CR-periodograms} of the form~\eqref{eqn:DefRankEstimator} is not trivial, and so far has remained an open problem.
-Similarly, \citet{DetteEtAl2013} do not provide any results on the asymptotic distributions of their (smoothed) {\it Laplace rank-based periodograms}.
-Note that even consistency results in \citet{Hagemann2013}, as well as in \citet{DetteEtAl2013} are only pointwise in~$\tau_1,\tau_2$.
+For the special case $\tau_1=\tau_2$, the consistency of a closely related estimator is established by Hagemann \cite{Hagemann2013}.
+However, even for $\tau_1 = \tau_2$, obtaining the asymptotic distribution of \textit{smoothed CR-periodograms} of the form~(\ref{eqnDefRankEstimator}) is not trivial, and so far has remained an open problem.
+Similarly, Dette \textit{et~al.} \cite{DetteEtAl2013} do not provide any results on the asymptotic distributions of their (smoothed) \textit{Laplace rank-based periodograms}.
+Note that even consistency results in Hagemann \cite {Hagemann2013}, as well as in Dette \textit {et~al.} \cite{DetteEtAl2013} are only pointwise in~$\tau_1,\tau_2$.

 In the present paper, we fill that gap.
-Theorem~\ref{thm:AsympDensityRankEstimator} below does not only provide pointwise asymptotic distributions for smoothed CR-periodograms, but also describes the asymptotic behavior of a properly centered and rescaled version of the full collection~$\{\hat G_{n,R}(\tau_1, \tau_2; \omega), \ (\tau_1,\tau_2) \in [0,1]^2\}$ as a sequence of \textit{stochastic processes}.
+Theorem~\ref {thmAsympDensityRankEstimator} below does not only provide pointwise asymptotic distributions for smoothed CR-periodograms, but also describes the asymptotic \mbox{behavior} of a properly centered and rescaled version of the full collection~$\{\hat G_{n,R}(\tau_1, \tau_2; \omega), (\tau _1,\tau_2) \in[0,1]^2\}$ as a sequence of \textit{stochastic processes}.
 Such convergence results (process convergence rather than pointwise) are of particular importance, as they can be used to obtain the asymptotic distribution of functionals of smoothed CR-periodograms as estimators of functionals of the corresponding copula spectral density kernel.
-As an example, we derive, in Section~\ref{sec:rankper}, the asymptotic distributions of periodograms computed from various rank-based autocorrelation concepts (Spearman, Gini, Blomqvist, ... ).
+As an example, we derive, in Section~\ref{secrankper}, the asymptotic distributions of periodograms computed from various rank-based autocorrelation concepts (Spearman, Gini, Blomqvist, etc.).